faizalrf/documentation/parallel-replicaiton.md

 ## Tuning the Group Commit Frequency

-After setting the `SET GLOBAL binlog_commit_wait_count=10;` and `SET GLOBAL binlog_commit_wait_usec=10000;` lets we will continue start the load test again to generate typical transactional load on the Master and measure the Binlog Commits/Binlog Group Commits as previously done.
+After setting the `SET GLOBAL binlog_commit_wait_count=10;` and `SET GLOBAL binlog_commit_wait_usec=10000;` we will continue with the load test to generate typical transactional load on the Primary server and measure the Binlog Commits/Binlog Group Commits as previously done.

 ```
 MariaDB [(none)]> SHOW GLOBAL STATUS WHERE Variable_name IN ('Binlog_commits', 'Binlog_group_commits'); SELECT sleep(60); SHOW GLOBAL STATUS WHERE Variable_name IN ('Binlog_commits', 'Binlog_group_commits');
 +----------------------+---------+